anon0mys/scavengr_rails_frontend/README.md

   ```

 ### The Test Suite
 - The test suite is written in RSpec.
-To run the suite you must have a python server running and connected to a test database.
+To run the suite, you must have a python server running and connected to a test database.
   ```
   python3 manage.py runserver PORT
   ```
-- Once the python app is running run the full test suite with:
+- Once the python app is running, run the full test suite with:

   ```
   rspec
   ```

 ### Contributions
 Scavengr is open source and welcomes contributions.
-If you would like to contribute please follow this workflow:
+If you would like to contribute, please follow this workflow:
 - Select an [Issue](https://github.com/anon0mys/scavengr_rails_frontend/issues) that you are interested in and get approval from one of the repository owners
 - Ensure you have installed the appropriate [Versions/Prerequisites](#versions-prerequisites)
 - Fork, then clone the repository
 - Follow the [Setup](#setup) instructions
 - Make your desired changes and accompanying tests
-- Open a PR to the anon0mys/qs_golang repository
+- Open a PR to the anon0mys/scavengr_rails_frontend repository
-- An app administrator will conduct code review and contact you once the fix is accepted or rejected
+- An app administrator will conduct code review and contact you with requested changes, or to confirm your contribution has been merged

 ### Authors
 - [Evan Wheeler](https://github.com/anon0mys)